A mortgage insurance premium (MIP) is required on all FHA loans.

-You can avoid paying PMI by getting a conventional loan and putting 20% as a downpayment.
-This is the ideal scenario, however most people do not have that kind of cash laying around.
+You can avoid paying mortgage insurance by getting a conventional loan with a 20% downpayment.
+If your down payment is less than This is the ideal scenario.
+However, most people do not have that kind of cash lying around.

-Another option is a piggyback 80-10-10 loan, this is where you put 10% down, get a loan for 80% of the purchase price, and get 10% second mortgage loan which would allow you to avoid paying PMI.
+Another option is a piggyback 80-10-10 loan.
+This is where you put 10% down, get a loan for 80% of the purchase price, and get a 10% second mortgage loan, which would allow you to avoid paying PMI.

-Some lenders offer a 80-15-5 piggyback loan.
-In which you need a 5% downpayment and would receive a loan for 80% of the price of the home, and another for 15%.
+Some lenders offer an 80-10-10 piggyback loan.
+You need a 10% downpayment and would receive a loan for 80% of the home price and another for 10%.

-If you live in a rural area you can get a USDA loan which has cheaper mortgage insurance rates than FHA loans do.
+If you live in a rural area, you can get a USDA loan with cheaper mortgage insurance rates than FHA loans do.
+The FHA rate is 0.85% of the loan amount compared to the USDA MIP rate of just 0.35%.
 On a $250,000 loan, mortgage insurance on a USDA loan is $100 less a month than FHA loans.